tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 if this post will be easy to understand, but I did write [a list of Cryptography book recommendations](/posts/2022/05/some-cryptography-books-i-like/) a couple weeks ago, so that may be a good starting point if you'd like to learn more.
-I'm also planningon writing a more beginner-friendly introduction to provable security, so keep your eyes peeled for if I follow through on that promise.
+I'm also planning on writing a more beginner-friendly introduction to provable security, so keep your eyes peeled for if I follow through on that promise.